UDASE-CHiME2023/listening-test-config/README.md

 └── ref
 ```

-Each directory `Cx` corresponds to an experimental condition (`C0` corresponds to the unprocessed condition and `C1` to `C4` correspond to the output of four systems).
+Each directory `Cx` corresponds to an experimental condition:
+    -`C0` corresponds to the unprocessed condition (`eval/listening_test` subset of CHiME-5, after LUFS normalization and renaming using `C0_LUFS_normalization_and_renaming.py`).
+    - `C1` to `C4` correspond to the output of four systems.
 For the moment, these conditions correspond to the baseline systems, and C3 and C4 are identical.

 Each experimental condition contains a list of stimuli (with the same `wav` file names).
 The directory `ref` contains the reference conditions for the anchoring/training phase of the listening test.
 See Table 1 of [this paper](https://arxiv.org/pdf/2010.13200.pdf) for a description of the reference conditions.